-We found significantly higher N availability and activity of all four tested potential soil enzymes for the cold site despite lower mean temperatures at the site.
-Groffman et al. (2009) found the same pattern along an altitudinal gradient in a northern hard-
+We found significantly higher N availability and potential activity of all four tested potential soil enzymes for the cold site despite lower mean temperatures at the site.
+Groffman et al. (2009) found the same pattern along an altitudinal gradient in a northern hardwood forest.

-15 wood forest.
 This suggests that the local climate may have an important influence on the magnitude of N mobilization processes.
 However, since we found no significant interaction between winter warming pulses treatment and site, the effects of winter warming pulses on N availability, soil biotic activity and potential soil enzymatic activity therefore appear independent of the local climate.

-20 The mobilization of N was influenced by the plant community composition, with the bare ground control showing highest levels of available N. Since the PRS[TM]-probes are in competition with roots for N, this result is not surprising.
-Regarding plant communities, there was no clear pattern in N availability, although the heathland communities showed higher values than grassland communities with the exception of monocultures

-25 of H. lanatus, which showed similar values as the heathland communities.
+The mobilization of N was influenced by the plant community composition, with the bare ground control showing highest levels of available N. Since there were no roots in the bare ground plots competing with the PRSTM probes for N, this result is not surprising.
+Regarding plant communities, there was no clear pattern in N availability, although the heathland communities showed higher values than grassland communities with the exception of monocultures of H. lanatus, which showed similar values as the heathland communities.
 The interaction between the warming pulses treatment and plant community indicated that plant species composition influenced soil biotic activity differently under winter warming pulses.
-However, there was no clear pattern, since all communities showed increased soil biotic activity in response to the winter warming pulses, except for monocultures of

-P. lanceolata and mixed cultures of C. vulgaris and D. flexuosa.
-Soil enzymatic activity was generally higher in grassland mesocosms in comparison to heathland mesocosms, with the exception of acid phosphatase.
+However, there was no clear pattern, since all communities showed increased soil biotic activity in response to the winter warming pulses, except for monocultures of P. lanceolata and mixed cultures of C. vulgaris and D. flexuosa.
+Potential soil enzymatic activity was generally higher in grassland mesocosms in comparison to heathland mesocosms, with the exception of acid phosphatase.